JJ/hoborg/text/text.md

 Rebuilding
 -------------

 Fortunately, nobody was badly damaged by the fire at the circus.
 And you have to fight fire with fire, so no big deal here.
 But didn't mean I had to breath the same air as the clowns, and I tried to keep as far away from them as possible.

+As did, apparently, Rufus.
+Back then I did not know why, but he became a bit twitchy every time a clown was getting close to us.
+That made him almost a permanent fixture in the gaucho crew, even if there was no hoochie-koochie.

-The second greatest show on earth arrives in New Orleans
+The second greatest show on earth goes to New Orleans
 ----------------------------------------------------------------------------

 So we were going back to the United States of America.
 What was left